 - Reading names of all available variables from the PLC

 In order to set the ItemId configurator correctly in the variables for the PmCommData object it is necessary to know the names of user-defined variables, items and structures or array dimensions in the PLC.
 This informaton can be read from the PLC and this is exactly the sole purpose of this message:

 The message reads the information and saves it into a text string on the Data-received page.
-If the text is saved into a file (default file name is "ABradleyVarCfg.txt") then it is possible to use the button on the right side in the ItemId configurator that reads the corresponding file and displays it in the form of a tree structure.
+If the text is saved into a file (default named "ABradleyVarCfg.txt"), then it is possible to use the button on the right side in the ItemId configurator that reads the corresponding file and displays it in the form of a tree structure.
 The specific data items can be selected from this tree structure.

 There are following variables on the Data-received

 InfoVars - This variable is used for saving text information regarding available PLC variables.